Yi-Jiang/MethylGenotyper/README.md

-# MethylGenotyper: To infer genotypes for specific probes on Illumina's array
+# MethylGenotyper: To infer genotypes for specific probes on Illumina methylation array

 ## Installation:
 ```R